Froxlor/Documentation/general/migration-guide/true-migrate.md

 INSERT INTO `user` VALUES
 ```
 (again, do not delete this line)
-And once again, after that statement, there should be a comment and from there until the end, you are deleting everything.
+And again, after that statement, there should be a comment, and from there to the end, you delete everything.

-Now you want to do a little search and replace magic for better readability.
+Now you want to do some search and replace magic for better readability.
 You want to find `),(` and replace it with `),\n(` (or however you would tell your editor that you want a line break after the comma).
-If you for example use `mcedit`, you could achieve this by searching for `\),\(` and replacing with `),\n(` in `Regular Expression` mode.
+For example, if you are using `mcedit`, you could achieve this by searching for `\),\(` and replacing it with `),\n(` in `Regular Expression` mode.

-You should see a bunch of lines now.
-These represent your databases' permissions and your database users.
-Navigate to lines that include either of those:
+You should now see a bunch of lines.
+These represent your databases' privileges and your database users.
+Navigate to the lines that contain either of these:
 * `performance_schema`
 * `mysql.sys`
 * `mysql.infoschema`